mstksg/inCode/copy/entries/advent-gol.md

 You might have noticed in the final 10D simulation, if you mouse over an xy cell it'll also highlight over all of the other xy cells that share the same coset stack.
 For most initial starting positions, you might notice something maybe even more curious --- a *lot* of those stacks are duplicated.

-In my sample input, *most* of the stacks were duplicated many times across different xy cells.
+In my personal puzzle input, *most* of the stacks were duplicated many times across different xy cells.
 If you highlight any arbitrary starting condition through t=6, you'll see too that many (if not most) xy cells have multiple other xy cells that have identical stacks to them.

 This final insight yields the final optimization we have discovered, as of time of writing.
 The optimization is that we can treat an *entire stack* as an